katherinedelno/katherinedelno.github.io/tutoring.md

 - Best for students new to AP coursework or who benefit from consistent structure
 - Designed to ensure the student can both solve problems and clearly explain reasoning in the style required to earn maximum points on the AP exam
 - Billed in 30-minute increments; sessions may be combined with office hour sessions
-- Please allow 24-48 hours’ notice so materials can be prepared
+- Please allow 24-48 hours' notice so materials can be sourced and prepared
 <br><br>

 **Office Hours Session — $70/hr**<br>